The Community Improvement Program (CIP)

 Each year the Board of Mayor and Aldermen adopts a CIP that includes both a current year appropriation and a long-range capital planning component.
 The Plan also looks several years into the future to insure that long term community development needs of the City are met while minimizing tax impacts.

-Funding in the CIP includes: grants from various federal, state and private sources; City bond funds; City operating cash funds; and capital funding for the City’s enterprise funds such as the Airport, Environmental Protection Division, the Manchester Water Works and the Recreation Enterprise.
+Funding in the CIP includes: grants from various federal, state and private sources; City bond funds; City operating cash funds; and capital funding for the City’s enterprise funds such as the Airport, Environmental Protection Division, and the Manchester Water Works.

 Purpose of the Community Improvement Program: